Understand Medicare and Plan Your Retirement

 Since health care is one of the biggest expenses seniors have to face, your Medicare costs and benefits should be a key part of your budget when planning for retirement.
 It’s important to have a solid understanding of Medicare basics, including costs and benefits.
 The smartest things to do are to factor in Medicare costs when planning for retirement, and to choose the Medicare plan that makes the most financial sense for you.

 Two of the ways you can get your Medicare health insurance when you retire are: Original Medicare, Part A and Part B, or through private insurance such as a Medicare Advantage plan (Medicare Part C).

-You generally become eligible for Medicare when you turn 65 or older.
+You generally become eligible for Medicare when you turn 65 or older or when you qualify by disability.
 You may also qualify for Medicare at any age if you have end-stage renal disease requiring dialysis or a kidney transplant, or amyotrophic lateral sclerosis (also known as ALS or Lou Gehrig’s disease).
 You must be an American citizen or permanent legal resident of at least five continuous years.